astral-sh/ruff/docs/configuration.md

 ruff check . --fix
 ```

-By default, Ruff will fix all violations for which safe fixes are available To determine
+By default, Ruff will fix all violations for which safe fixes are available; to determine
 whether a rule supports fixing, see [_Rules_](rules.md).

 ### Fix safety

 Ruff labels fixes as "safe" and "unsafe".
-Safe fixes are very unlikely to change the intent of your code; in contrast, unsafe fixes may change the meaning of your code.
+The meaning and intent of your code should be retained by safe fixes, but may be changed by unsafe fixes.

-Ruff only uses safe fixes by default.
+Ruff only enables safe fixes by default.
 Unsafe fixes can be enabled by passing the `--unsafe-fixes` flag to `ruff check` or by enabling [`unsafe-fixes`](settings.md#unsafe-fixes) in your configuration file.

 ```shell
 # Show unsafe fixes